 We stand for:

 Louise dances with her heart on her sleeve and a smile on her face.
-With 8 years of social partner dance training under her belt, she simply loves moving to music and is passionate about building confidence in dancers at all skill levels.
-She has organised, performed and competed at dance events across Europe and in the US, and is so happy to be able to make her solo teaching debut in Dublin, joining the team at Fair City to get you grooving.
+With nine years of social partner dance training under her belt, she simply loves moving to music and is passionate about building confidence in dancers at all skill levels.
+She has organised, performed and competed at dance events across Europe and in the US, and is so happy to be back at Fair City!

 In her Solo Blues dancing and teaching, Olga loves to play with contrasts and isolations, looking for new ways of interpreting the broad spectrum of blues rhythms in the body, and not forgetting to go back to the basics because there is always room to improve!
 It’s important to her that the students have fun while learning but challenging (mess-with-your-brain) exercises are just as important to encourage them to push the limits of their dance abilities.

 Sam Kavanagh is the founder and conductor of The Lalala Choir, whose work stems from the philosophy that 'Music is for Everyone'.
 Sam's approach to music-making is about actively engaging audiences, and creating new music through collaboration and improvisation.
-A long time fan of Jazz and Blues, he is looking forward to bringing some Delta sound to the pop-up Fair City Blues Choir!
+A long time fan of Jazz and Blues, he is looking forward to bringing some vocal joy to the pop-up Fair City Blues Choir!

-Another first-timer at our festival, also hailing from Gothenburg, Sweden (must be something in the water over there...) is the master of acoustic guitar and a Delta blues magician.
-Christoffer’s music will touch your heart and shake your soul.
+Making his welcome return to the Fair City Blues stage!
+Hailing from Gothenburg, Sweden, Christoffer is a master of acoustic guitar and a Delta blues magician.
+His music will touch your heart and shake your soul.
 He captivates the audiences with his presence and raw sound.
 Prepare to be mesmerised as he brings your favourite old Mississippi blues record to life, transcending time.
-We are delighted to have him play for our lovely attendees at (what is promising to be) one hell of a Saturday night party!
+You'll get a chance to listen and dance to his tunes on Friday and Saturday this time round!